 Financial services focus in El Salvador

-El Salvador is welcoming innovation to its finance sector.
+El Salvador is welcoming innovation to its financial sector.
 Financial technology or ‘fintech’ aims to make financial services more accessible and efficient, through the adoption of online platforms and new small-scale service options that bypass rigid banking procedures.

 Salvadoran fintech companies such as YoVendoRecarga play into the trending mobile user demographic, enabling people to make online bill payments via an online platform to all participating operators.
-In October, the Legislative Assembly passed its first ever ‘Electronic Commerce Law’ (Ley de Comercio Electrónico), demonstrating the country’s support for fintech and other online commerce activity.
+In October, the Legislative Assembly passed its first ever ‘Electronic Commerce Law’ (Ley de Comercio Electrónico), demonstrating the country’s support for fintech and other online commerce activities.